IanFinlayson/exploring-cs/chapter07.md

 ---------

 [^1]: When I personally am writing programs, I will often start by
-    writing my \"basic steps\" as comments in my program files.
+    writing my "basic steps" as comments in my program files.
 Then I read through and make sure the steps make sense before jumping into the code.
 Then, I add the code, but leave the comments in to explain how the code is working.
 I find this method works well.